FOREVER FAMILIES

 Children in Family

-Families with 5 children or less are welcome to adopt from Costa Rica.
+Couples with five or fewer minor children and single women with two or fewer minor children are welcome to adopt from Costa Rica.

 Income

-Families interested in adopting a child must have a positive net worth and an income of at least $15,000 per family member, including the adopted child.
+Families must have an income of at least $15,000 per family member, including the adopted child.

 Criminal History

-Applicants with a history of felonies or misdemeanors will be assessed on a case-by-case basis.
+Applicants with a criminal history will be assessed on a case-by-case basis.

 Medical History

 Applicants cannot have a current diagnosis of a communicable and/or life-threatening disease or other conditions that impairs their ability to parent and/or quality of life a child.
 All other medical conditions will be considered on a case-by-case basis.
-A psychological evaluation is required for all applicants5
+All Applicants are required to complete a psychological evaluation during their dossier.

 HOW MUCH DOES IT COST TO ADOPT FROM COSTA RICA?